na-na-hi/renget/archive/lcbguide.md

 You level the BP by completing missions, going through Mirror Dungeons, or using paid Lunacy.
 The rewards from the BP include Lunacy, E.G.O, Thread, Egoshards, XP Tickets, Enkephalin Boxes, and Battle Announcers.
 Leveling the BP past 120 gives you Nominable Egoshard Crates.
 This is the best reason to buy the BP.
 You earn 1 per level without the BP, and 3 if you have bought the BP.
 The significance of this is elaborated on in the Farming section.

 There is also the Limbus Pass "Package", which is different from the regular Limbus pass.
-The Limbus Pass Package includes the Battle Pass, a Level Boost IV Ticket, a cosmetic paypig banner and 10 Battle Pass levels upon purchase.
+The Limbus Pass Package includes the Battle Pass, a Level Boost IV Ticket, a cosmetic paypig banner, and 10 Battle Pass levels upon purchase.
 This can only be bought with paid Lunacy, which in turn can only be bought with real money.
 So it's something like $30, it's not really worth it unless you really want the funny banner.

 **8. Daily Rolls**
 An important aspect for evaluating the prices below is the daily roll.
 You get to perform a single Extraction once a day on each available banner for 10% of the price, but you only get to do so with paid Lunacy, which is different from regular Lunacy.